kloimhardt/bb-web/README.md

 This example does not need WiFi connection for its CSS styling.

-### Guestbook 2
+### Lumius Guestbook rich back-end
-The back-end is more sophisticated compared to Guestbook 1.
+The back-end is more sophisticated compared to `guestbook_1.clj`.
 Following and copying Luminus, it includes html templating with [Selmer](https://github.com/yogthos/Selmer), Ring's anti forgery protection, data encoding using [Muuntaja](https://github.com/metosin/muuntaja) and decent http-request error handling using Reitit.
 Note that the front-end code is still the same `guestbook_1.cljs`.

 Start by double-clicking on `bb_web_guestbook_2.bat` or typing